-The insignia overall signifies the school’s will to lead the future through education and the pursuit of truth.
-This emblem is believed to have been first made around 1947~8 after the school was founded.
+This emblem was first made around 1947~ 1948 after the school was founded.
 At first, each college had their own unique symbol but they were unified in 1955.
-The symbol of the school’s main gate was added later on, and indigo blue was designated as the exclusive color for Seoul National University in 2006.
+The indigo blue was designated as the exclusive color for Seoul National University in 2006.

-The huge triangular main gate of the school is the most widely known monument to represent Seoul National University.
-The main gate became a symbol of the university when the school moved to its current location in Gwanak in 1975.
-It was based on a sketch from a student of the university majoring in art.
-Designed with the first consonants of each word of 국립 서울 대학교 in Korean, the gate resembles the shape of a key.
-The key symbolizes the school’s determination to pursue the virtue it states in its motto ‘Veritas Lux Mea.’
+The huge triangular main gate of the school is the most widely known monument to represent Seoul National University since it moved to its current location in Gwanak in 1975.
+Designed with the first consonants of the Korean name of Seoul National University, ‘ㄱ’, ‘ㅅ’, ‘ㄷ’ from 국립 서울 대학교, it resembles the shape of a key.
+The main gate symbolizes a key to truth, the university’s motto.

 The gate was refurbished in 2006 to celebrate the university’s 60th anniversary.
 The color was changed from yellow to a light silver gray, and lights were placed around the gate to illuminate this famous structure in the nighttime.
 These changes were made to signify that Seoul National University is an educational facility welcoming all and to underscore the university’s role as the leading hall of learning moving forward day and night.
 Serving as the school’s landmark, the main gate shines throughout the night as the key to pursuing virtue.